• Skip to main content

 Let’s start this guide to Disney cruises with an overview of all the ships in Disney’s fleet.
 Each Disney ship offers unique experiences but shares the same high standard of service and storytelling.

-Now, let’s talk about each of the six ships.
+Now, let’s talk about each of the seven ships.

 The original Disney cruise ship, the Disney Magic combines classic elegance with modern amenities.
 Popular for Mediterranean and European itineraries, as well as sailings from Florida and occasionally New York.